BrighterCommand/Docs/contents/HowConfiguringTheCommandProcessorWorks.md

 ## Request Context Factory

 You need to provide a factory to give us instances of a [Context](UsingTheContextBag.html).
-If you have no implementation to use, just use the default **InMemoryRequestContextFactory**
+If you have no implementation to use, just use the default **InMemoryRequestContextFactory**.
+Typically you would replace ours if you wanted to support initializing the context outside of our pipeline, for tracing for example.

-## Putting it all together
+## Command Processor Builder

 All these individual elements can be passed to a **Command Processor Builder** to help build a **Command Processor**.
 This has a fluent interface to help guide you when configuring Brighter.
 The result looks like this: